dspieard/Cheatsheets/BasicWinEnumCheatsheet.md

 ```

 ## brute force
-with the latsest version of crackmapexec use 'cme' instead of 'crackmapexec'
+With the latsest version of crackmapexec use 'cme' instead of 'crackmapexec'
 Get the password policy:
 ```
 crackmapexec smb 10.10.1.2 --pass-pol